identity, saas & ai security

 The result is that you can't answer the question any auditor or enterprise client will eventually ask: who has access to your systems right now, and why?

-Access audit across your full tool stack
+Identity audit across your full tool stack

-SSO, directory and MFA setup
+SSO, directory, and MFA setup

 Joiner, mover, leaver process design